Baran1905/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 import imageio.v2 as imageio  # Use imageio.v2 to avoid deprecation warning import os from IPython.display import Image, display  # Import for inline display in Colab

-# Ensure interactive backend (optional, for static display if needed)
-try:
-    import matplotlib
-    matplotlib.use('TkAgg')  # Use TkAgg for interactive display; try 'Qt5Agg' if TkAgg fails
-except:
-    pass

 # Wave parameters
 A = 1.0  # Amplitude
 lambda_ = 1.0  # Wavelength